-- 5.4.2 Employees are under a duty, both during their period of employment with Denel as well as thereafter, to keep confidential and not to make use of or disclose any of Denel's trade secrets or confidential information.
-Examples of such information are: technical know-how and data, systems, methods, software, processes, client lists, business affairs, suppliers' lists, marketing or financial information and trade secrets or confidential information of other persons in the custody of Denel. - 5.4.3 Trade secrets or confidential information may only be disclosed to individuals who require such information in the execution of their duties and only after the necessary authorisation has been obtained from the rightful owner.
-Any solicitation to disclose confidential information to parties other than the aforementioned must be reported to Denel immediately. - 5.4.4 Whenever there is uncertainty regarding the confidentiality of information, employees must seek a ruling from Denel and will be bound by such ruling made in good faith. - 5.4.5 Employees may not, without Denel's written consent, give lectures, speak at public meetings, or publish any articles dealing with Denel's affairs or any matter or subject which may affect Denel, whether technical, commercial, manufacturing or otherwise. - 5.4.6 Denel values its relationship with the media and will, when necessary, provide full and prompt disclosure of newsworthy developments or events.
+- 6.5.1 Directors and employees shall protect Denel's trade secrets and proprietary information for the benefit of Denel's [are important for its] business profile, profitability and continued competitiveness. - 6.5.2 Directors and employees exposed to confidential customer or third party confidential information in Denel's custody shall treat such information with strict confidentiality and not disclose it to any third party. - 6.5.3 Directors and employees are under a duty, both during after their tenure and period of employment, respectively, with Denel to keep confidential and not to make use of or disclose any of Denel's proprietary or confidential information such as [Examples of such information are:] technical know-how and data, systems, methods, software, processes, client lists, business affairs, suppliers' lists, marketing or financial information and any trade secrets or confidential information of other persons in the custody of Denel. - 6.5.4 Trade secrets or confidential information may only be disclosed to individuals who require such information in the execution of their duties and only after the necessary authorisation has been obtained from the rightful owner.
+Any solicitation to disclose confidential information to parties other than the aforementioned must be reported to the line manager immediately.

+- 6.5.5 Whenever there is uncertainty regarding the confidentiality of information, employees must seek a ruling from Denel and will be bound by such ruling made in good faith. - 6.5.6 Employees may not, without Denel's written consent, give lectures, speak at public meetings, or publish any articles dealing with Denel's affairs or any matter or subject which may affect Denel, whether technical, commercial, manufacturing or otherwise. - 6.5.7 Denel values its relationship with the media and will, when necessary, provide full and prompt disclosure of newsworthy developments or events.
 All statements to the media or responses to enquiries from the media, shall however, be made through the Corporate Affairs Department in accordance with Denel's communication procedures.
 In the event that a media enquiry concerns a pending legal, environmental, or safety-related matter, legal advice should be obtained prior to communicating with the media.
-Any employee asked for a statement by any member of the media should refer such a request to the Corporate Affairs Department. - 5.4.7 Information about Denel may not be made public other than through the recognised channels.
-Transgressions could result in disciplinary and/or legal action.

-5.4.8 Employees should at all times promote Denel's interests and refrain from making derogatory remarks about Denel, either during or after working hours.
+Any employee asked for a statement by any member of the media should refer such a request to the Corporate Affairs Department. - 6.5.8 Information about Denel may not be made public other than through the recognised channels.
+Transgressions could result in disciplinary and/or legal action. - 6.5.9 Employees should at all times promote Denel's interests and refrain from making derogatory remarks about Denel, either during or after working hours.